 9 Vintage Thanksgiving Side Dishes We Shouldn’t Bring Back

-We all have that aunt—the one who’s been bringing her Miracle-Whip-bound pimiento-pea salad to Thanksgiving dinner since time immemorial.
-Although you may swear she got her recipe straight from the devil, it turns out that cheese-and-lime-Jell-O salads and their ilk were all the rage in her day.
-So it’s not (totally) her fault!
-To cut her a little slack, here are some examples of vintage Thanksgiving-themed recipes that will make her salad look like a perfectly golden-brown turkey.
+We all have that relative—the one who’s been bringing Miracle-Whip-bound pimiento-pea salad to Thanksgiving dinner since time immemorial.
+Although you may swear the recipe came straight from the devil, it turns out that lime Jell-O salads and their ilk were all the rage back in the day.
+Here are some more examples of vintage Thanksgiving recipes that should stay firmly in the past.

-Nothing complements the tart, refreshing flavor of cranberry sauce like some gelatin and salty, eggy mayonnaise.
-If that weren’t weird enough, this recipe also tells you to shove a real candle in there and then light it.
+Nothing complements the tart, refreshing flavor of cranberry sauce like gelatin mixed with salty, sulfurous mayo.
+This recipe also tells you to mold the mixture into cylinders, "garnish with real mayonnaise," and shove a real candle in there.
+Then, light it.
 Ostensibly, you’re supposed to eat around the melted wax, but we can’t be sure—maybe it’s considered a condiment.

 For bakers who are fresh out of eggs and butter on Thanksgiving morning, pork cake is just the ticket.
 Appearing in the November 1922 issue of Citrus Leaves, a magazine published by Mutual Orange Distributors of Redlands, California, the recipe calls for one cup each of brown sugar, molasses, ground lean salt pork, buttermilk, and raisins, plus flour, baking soda, and a bouquet of spices.
 Unfortunately, there are no directions for making the cake, but we can guess that it turns out pretty close to SPAM.